 A career in veterinary technology offers a very bright future.
-Registered Veterinary Technicians are in high demand nationwide.
+Licensed Veterinary Technicians are in high demand nationwide.

 A national publication for veterinarians recently addressed the growing technician shortage.
 In an article titled Cultivating Technicians by Wendy S. Years Veterinary Economics, February 1999 it is stated that "last year 1,470 technicians graduates could choose from 6,361 jobs."
 Most graduates are employed before they leave school.

 Our graduates can be selective.
 Lone Star College–Tomball graduates are coming out of an exemplary program and employers know and trust the education that our students receive.

 What about financial aid?